elmomoilanen/prime-factorization/README.md

 ## Install ##

-To install as a dependency (library target) to other program, add the following to your `Cargo.toml`
+To install as a dependency (library target) for some other program, add the following to your `Cargo.toml`

 ```toml
 [dependencies]